urbanopt/urbanopt.github.io/usage/scenarios/thermalstorage.md

   }
 ```

-Note that the "add_packaged_ice_storage" measure is an EnergyPlus&trade; type measure and must be placed after all OpenStudio&reg; type measures and before reporting measures.
+Note that the "add_packaged_ice_storage" measure is an EnergyPlus<sup>&trade;</sup> type measure and must be placed after all OpenStudio&reg; type measures and before reporting measures.

 ## Comparing Scenarios